zhuhailee/zhuhailee.github.io/_pages/home.md

 ---

 I'm Zhuhai Li, a phd candidate at the peking university, working with Dr.Ruobing Dong.
-My research foucus on High Contrast Imaging.
+My research foucus on exoplanet and disk jet launching mechanism.